Music Authority may collect a share of sales or other compensation from the links on this page.

 Or, if you want to learn how to choose one for yourself, check out or in-depth buying guide found at the end of the page.
 Without further ado, let's get right to it.

-1. Stedman Corporation Proscreen XL - Best Pop Filter of 2018
+1. Stedman Corporation Proscreen XL - Best Pop Filter of 2019

 Best Pop Filter

-They are known for delivering solid solutions that range from affordable, to more high end ones.
+They are known for delivering solid solutions that range from affordable, to more high-end ones.
 The one we are looking at here is one of their better models.
-Proscreen XL covers a 6 inch area, making it a great choice for full size condensers.
+Proscreen XL covers a 6-inch area, making it a great choice for full-size condensers.

 If you look closely, you will see that the mesh used isn't your standard nylon piece.
 Instead, Stedman Corporation went with a sturdier metal mesh that lets more air through, all while still getting the job done.

 In terms of build quality, Proscreen XL is rock solid.
 The frame that holds the mesh is strong, thick and doesn't give in very easily.
 That whole assembly is bolted to a flexible boom arm which enables you to position the screen any way you want to.

-At the end of the boom arm is a standard clamp which allows you to install the pop screen on any microphone mount out there.
+At the end of the boom arm is a standard clamp that allows you to install the pop screen on any microphone mount out there.
 Overall, Stedman Proscreen XL isn't cheap, but it is worth the additional investment.

-2. Stedman PS101 - Best Low Profile Pop Filter of 2018
+2. Stedman PS101 - Best Low Profile Pop Filter of 2019

 Best Low Profile Pop Filter

 The main difference between these two models is the lack of a frame.
 Instead, Stedman PS101 comes with a low profile design that reduces the frame to a small portion at the bottom of the mesh.
 Speaking of mesh, it is the same max airflow metal one.

 The boom arm is pretty much the same, which can also be said about the clamp.
-In terms of performance, PS101 does a great job at eliminating pops without causing that HF cut.
+In terms of performance, PS101 does a great job of eliminating pops without causing that HF cut.
 At the end of the day, that is all that really matters.

-3. Blue Universal Pop Filter - Best Budget Pop Filter 2018
+3. Blue Universal Pop Filter - Best Budget Pop Filter 2019

 Best Budget Pop Filter